The Scarf (film)

-The Scarf is a 1951 American film noir written and directed by Ewald André Dupont starring John Ireland, Mercedes McCambridge, James Barton, and Emlyn Williams.
-The screenplay concerns a man who escapes from an insane asylum and tries to convince a crusty hermit, a drifting saloon singer, and himself that he is not a murderer.
+The Scarf is a 1951 American film noir written and directed by Ewald André Dupont and starring John Ireland, Mercedes McCambridge, James Barton and Emlyn Williams.
+The screenplay concerns a man who escapes from an insane asylum and tries to convince a crusty hermit, a drifting saloon singer and himself that he is not a murderer.

 Plot

-John Ireland stars as John Barrington, an escapee from an institution for the criminally insane.
-Actually, Barrington is not insane, but the victim of a plot orchestrated by a clever murderer.
-The only person who believes Barrington's story is Ezra Thompson (James Barton) a turkey farmer who hides him from the authorities.
-Then a singing waitress named Cash-and-Carry Connie (Mercedes McCambridge) unwittingly provides the clue that will prove Barrington's innocence.
-Emlyn Williams co-stars as a psychiatrist.
+John Barrington, an escapee from an institution for the criminally insane, is not insane but the victim of a plot orchestrated by a clever murderer.
+The only person who believes Barrington's story is Ezra Thompson, a turkey farmer who hides him from the authorities.
+A singing waitress named Cash-and-Carry Connie unwittingly provides the clue that will prove Barrington's innocence.